qshytpolite/playwright-scraper/README.md

 # playwright-scraper
-# This is just me trying out playwright with python to scrape an ecommerce website.
+This is a simple ecommerce scraper using playwright and python to scrape an ecommerce website.
+This is the modified version.
+Original code can be found at https://github.com/scrapehero-code/playwright-webscraping/blob/main/intro/scraper.py.